 - FaxZero — Best free online fax service (send-only)

-- Sfax — Best HIPAA-compliant online fax service for healthcare
+- Sfax — Best HIPAA-compliant online fax service

 - Biscom 123 — Best email-to-fax service for occasional users